peterhinch/micropython-iot/README.md

 On ESP8266 with a current (June 2020) daily build the demo reports over 20KB free.
 Free RAM of 25.9KB was achieved with compiled firmware with frozen bytecode as per [Installation](./README.md#31-installation).

+## 8.3 Platform reliability

+In extensive testing the Pyboard D performed impeccably: no failures of any kind were observed in weeks of testing through over 1000 outages.

+ESP32 was prone to occasional spontaneous reboots.
+It would typically run for a few days through multiple WiFi outages before rebooting.

+ESP8266 still occasionally crashes and it is recommended to use the watchdog feature to reboot it should this occur.

+It would take a very long time to achieve more than a subjective impression of the effectof usage options on failure rate.
+The precautionary principle suggests maximising free ram with frozen bytecode on ESP8266 and avoiding concurrent `qos==1` writes on ESPx platforms.

 ###### [Contents](./README.md#1-contents)